-The development of farm policy that impacts our farmer members, their farms, and their families, is a priority for Illinois Corn Growers Association.
+Farm policy that impacts our members, their farms, and their families

 Our overarching goal is to promote policy that drives corn demand, as demand will ultimately help family farmer profitability.